RadhikaGupta2790/SimTestBench/README.md

 **SimTestBench** is a Python-based framework for simulation and testing, designed to validate hardware components, embedded systems, and software modules.
 The project supports simulation of real-world scenarios, fault injection, and automated test execution, making it ideal for validation engineers, software developers, and DFX engineers.

+**TThis project is a work in progress.
+The README outlines the project's purpose and intended structure.**
 ---

 ## **Features**